danieldefrancisco-lr/liferay-73-commerce-30-workspace/modules/related-document-info-list-provider/README.md

 ## How to Build and Deploy to Liferay

-You will need to build and deploy 3 modules:
+You will need to build and/or deploy 3 modules:

 * related-document-info-list-provider
 * [commerce-custom-service-api](https://github.com/danieldefrancisco-lr/liferay-73-commerce-30-workspace/tree/main/modules/commerce-custom-service-api)